-Objective: The CHC Committee grants NEOs equity awards to incentivize long-term value creation by aligning each NEO's interests with those of shareholders, to reward strong performers, and to retain key personnel through long-term vesting.
+Objective: The CHC Committee grants NEOs equity awards under the LTIP to incentivize long-term value creation by aligning each NEO's interests with those of shareholders, to reward strong performers, and to retain key personnel through long-term vesting.
 The CHC Committee believes that the LTIP should incentivize performance and provide retention incentives.
-The RSAs are time-based grants (which generally vest in three annual installments) that provide relatively predictable compensation and align NEO's interests with shareholders' through meaningful stock ownership.
-For 2022, the aggregate grant date fair values of the RSAs granted, determined in accordance with FASB ASC Topic 718, were as follows: \$486,082 for Mr. Gonzalez, \$207,528 for Mr. Bakun, \$175,518 for Ms. Walters, and \$100,002 for Ms. Goff.
+The RSAs are time-based grants granted under the 2015 Equity Incentive Plan (which generally vest in three annual installments) that provide relatively predictable compensation and align NEO's interests with shareholders' through meaningful stock ownership.
+For 2023, the aggregate grant date fair values of the RSAs granted to our NEOs, determined in accordance with FASB ASC Topic 718, were as follows: \$510,336 for Mr. Gonzalez, \$217,912 for Mr. Bakun, \$184,288 for Ms. Walters, and \$137,507 for Ms. Goff.